 There are a number of supplements that can help with stress.
 There are way too many to go through all of them, but I wanted to highlight a few of them that can make a big difference.

 Sometimes we can feel so overwhelmed by stress that it can be hard to do anything else.
 During these times, you want something that works fast to help you relax and feel calmer.
-Concentrated Maca Oil (email us at info@rooted-nutrition.com for details on this, as we only have a limited supply) works fast to calm the stress response and allow your body to relax.
+Liposomal Chamomile extract works quickly to calm the stress response and allow your body to relax.
+Each serving has the equivalent amount of apigenin, a compound that helps with relaxation, as fifteen cups of chamomile tea.

 The second is whole food B vitamins.
 When you are stressed, your body uses up your stores of B vitamins much more quickly.
 This can lead to a worsening of the stress response over time because the body becomes depleted.
-Real whole food b vitamins are much different than traditional b complex products.
+Nutriplex Formulas Bfood is a whole food b-complex supplement that is much different than traditional b complex products.
 No weird vitamin smell, no yellow urine, and no upset stomach; check them out here.

-Another great supplement for stress is Activated Maca.
+Another great supplement for stress is gelatinized Maca.
 Maca is an incredible food that, over time, helps to support the body’s response to stress by nourishing the nervous system and supporting healthy adrenal function.
 Activated Maca is key to nourishing and building a healthy stress response.
 No other food or herb has such a dramatic effect on your body’s stress response systems.
 Beware, though, many Maca products are not made properly and can have contaminants such as mold.
 Here is our recommended Maca for stress support.
-Activated maca can be used alongside the maca oil.
-The oil provides short-term relief while the Activated Maca nourishes and rebuilds.
+Activated maca can be used alongside the red maca.
+The concentrated red maca provides fast relief while the Activated Maca nourishes over time.

-Last but certainly not least is Ceremonial Cacao.
-Cacao is rich in amino acids, minerals (such as magnesium), and flavonoids.
+Last but certainly not least is Uturkunku Ceremonial Cacao.
+Uturunku Cacao is rich in amino acids, minerals (such as magnesium), and flavonoids.
 Cacao contains a variety of important compounds that support your body's endocannabinoid system.
 Ceremonial cacao is a big step above your traditional chocolate experience.
 It is made using the whole bean, which gives you more of the oils and other volatile compounds that provide a much more uplighting and relaxing experience than simply eating a chocolate bar.
+Unlike other varieties of cacao, which can be energizing, Uturunku is calming.

 Try and add a few of these stress reduction tools to your life at a time.
 You won’t get them all at once, and you won’t be perfect (trying to be perfect is just adding stress) at it.
 That is completely ok.
 Stress can be overwhelming.
 Making small changes and improvements is a great way to go.
 Keep in mind that it can take at least twelve weeks to make real changes in your habits.
 It does not happen overnight.
 Over time they will become second nature, and you will notice that you are able to handle stress better and better.
 Stress does not have to control your life.
 You can do this as they say in one of the greatest movies of all time (and every therapist’s nightmare): baby steps.